To be published on 12 September 2020

 Last weekend, I finished writing Sunwise, the sequel to Widdershins and sent it off to my publisher, Impress Books.
 There’s sure to be a lot more rewriting and editing to do before it’s published later this year or early next, but in the meantime, I need to get started on novel number three.

 As with Widdershins and Sunwise, this novel is set in the seventeenth century, and it needs a huge amount of research to underpin it.
-I wrote Widdershins for my MA in Creative Writing at the Manchester Writing School and I’m writing Running Wolves for my PhD in English at the University of Aberdeen.
+I wrote Widdershins for my MA in Creative Writing at the Manchester Writing School and I’m writing The Running Wolf for my PhD in English at the University of Aberdeen.
 The name of the research project is ‘Elsewhere to be’.

 So far, I’ve carried out a literature review and read lots of books about swords, swordmakers, swordmaking, early metal working, metallurgy, and local history in both Derwentside and Solingen.
 Next, I buried myself in the archives to study the swordmakers’ correspondence.
 It was a deeply humbling experience to read letters to and from the swordmakers, which were written over three hundred years ago.